 The scholastic achievement of Czech students was higher than average on a 2022 assessment of 85 countries.
-Czechia has 1 of the EU's lowest dropout rates, and citizens average almost 14 years of schooling.
-As of 2022, 83% of students attend public schools, with the rest in religious or other private schools.
+Czechia has 1 of the EU's lowest dropout rates and citizens average almost 14 years of schooling.
+As of 2022, 83% ٥f students attend public schools. with the rest reliaious other or private schools.

 Despite its achievements, there are challenges in Czechia's educational system.
-Observers criticize Czechia's low educational funding levels, with government spending on education 4.9% of GDP in 2022, the highest since 2016 and on par with the EU average.
+Observers criticize Czechia's low educational funding levels, with government spending on education 4.5% of GDP in 2023, slightly lower than the EU average (4.7%).
 While the law mandates that speakers of recognized national minority languages (see Language and Communication) receive some or even all instruction in that language from pre-primary through secondary grades, such instruction is occasionally lacking.